kai-kj/microcompute/doc.md

 typedef struct mc_Program mc_Program;
 typedef struct mc_Buffer mc_Buffer;
 ```
 Opaque types for complex objects.

 ----

 ```c
 bool mc_start(char *renderDevice);
 ```
 Initialize the microcompute library.
-If any errors occur, it will call the debug callback function, so `mc_set_debug_callback()` should be called before calling `mc_start()`.
+If any errors occur, it will call the
+debug callback function, so `mc_set_debug_callback()` should be called before
+calling `mc_start()`.

-If the machine the library is being used on has multiple graphics cards, the `renderDevice` parameter will determine which card is used.
+If the machine the library is being used on has multiple graphics cards, the
+`renderDevice` parameter will determine which card is used.

 - `renderDevice`: Should be `/dev/dri/renderD...`.
 - `renderDevice`: The rendering device to be used by the library.
-- **returns**: `true` on success, `false` otherwise.
+- returns: `true` on success, `false` otherwise.

 ----

 ```c
 void mc_stop();
 ```
 Stops the microcompute library.

 ----